+.
 Air Travel Arrangements

-We work very closely with the main office in Buenos Aires who does an outstanding job of diligently handling all incoming and outgoing transfers, and our constant communication with them allows us to act quickly when unscheduled circumstances occur.
+We work very closely with our representatives in Buenos Aires and Cordoba who do an outstanding job of diligently handling all incoming and outgoing transfers, and our constant communication with them allows us to act quickly when unscheduled circumstances occur.

+.
 Baggage/Gun Case Restrictions